 - Down or down alternative pillows: Down and down alternative pillows (sometimes referred to simply as feather pillows) are especially soft, so they make a great choice for stomach sleepers.
 Stomach sleepers need to keep their head as close to the mattress as possible, so the fact that down pillows are easily flattened make them perfect for reducing pressure on your neck and upper back.

 - Shredded foam pillows (with plenty of stuffing removed): Shredded foam pillows can make a great choice for stomach sleepers as long as a large portion of the stuffing is removed.
 Most quality shredded foam pillows will come overstuffed, so removing half or more of the foam is easy.
-As a rule, stomach sleepers should aim for their head to be no more than an inch or so off of the mattress unless their body type is such that it creates more space between their head and the mattress.
+As a rule, stomach sleepers should aim for the head to be no more than an inch or so off the mattress, unless your body type is such that more space is needed.